Best $600 Loans of 2026: Fast Cash When You Need It

 Are there $600 loans with no credit check?

 Yes.
 Payday lenders typically do soft checks or no credit check at all.
 Pawn shop loans require no credit check because you use an item as collateral.
-Cash advance apps like Dave and MoneyLion skip credit checks entirely.
+Cash advance apps like MoneyLion skip credit checks entirely.
 These options come with trade-offs: high costs, short repayment windows, or the risk of losing your collateral.
 If you have any credit history at all, comparing personal loan options first is usually worth the few extra minutes.